microsoft/TailwindTraders-Backend/Documents/DeploymentGuide.md

 Before deploying services using Helm, you need to setup the configuration by editing the file `helm/gvalues.yaml` and put the secrets, connection strings and all the configuration.

+>**Note:** If you don't want to edit the `helm/gvalues.yaml` file you can create a copy and name it whatever you want (i. e. `helm/gvalues-prod1.yaml`).
+This allows you to mantain various environments.
+Note that **this file contains secrets so do not push into the repo!**.

 Please refer to the comments of the file for its usage.
 Just ignore (but not delete) the `tls` section as, currently, TLS is not supported (its on the roadmap).

 ## Create secrets on the AKS